verma4yuvi/Multi-Class-Chest-X-Ray-Pathology-Classification/README.md

 ## 📌 Project Overview

-[cite_start]The framework is designed to address key challenges in medical imaging, such as limited labeled data and severe class imbalance[cite: 24].
+The framework is designed to address key challenges in medical imaging, such as limited labeled data and severe class imbalance[cite: 24].

-- [cite_start]**Stage 1 (Pre-training):** Uses the SimCLR protocol to train an EfficientNet-v2 backbone on unlabeled images to learn robust visual representations[cite: 14, 55].
+- **Stage 1 (Pre-training):** Uses the SimCLR protocol to train an EfficientNet-v2 backbone on unlabeled images to learn robust visual representations[cite: 14, 55].
-- [cite_start]**Stage 2 (Fine-tuning):** Adapts the pretrained backbone using Focal Loss to prioritize rare pathologies and difficult cases[cite: 15, 95].
+- **Stage 2 (Fine-tuning):** Adapts the pretrained backbone using Focal Loss to prioritize rare pathologies and difficult cases[cite: 15, 95].

 ## 🛠️ Requirements